 Around the same time, he married another music hall artist, Emily Lyndale, who was billed variously as ‘a serio-comedy songstress’, a ‘serio and dancer’, and a ‘burlesque actress’.
 Apart from her solo act, with songs like ‘The Wedding’, she regularly appeared as the Principal Boy in pantomime, and starred in touring productions of The Count of Monte Cristo and Jack Sheppard.
 She was also, it was said, descended from William Makepeace Thackeray.

 Here’s a notice from 1890 with her halfway up the bill.
-She’s not at the level of male impersonator Bessie Bonehill, on a trip back from America as the headline star, but she is at least above Selbini’s Troupe of Bicyclists and Professor Matthews’s Goats.
+She’s not at the level of male impersonator Bessie Bonehill, then on a trip back from America as the headline star, but she is at least above Selbini’s Troupe of Bicyclists and Professor Matthews’s Goats.

 The Edwardian era saw the peak of Woottwell’s career.
 He toured South Africa, Australia and the USA, and in 1910 was advertising the fact that he was fully booked for the next four years.
 He retired in the early 1920s, which seems rather early, considering he was then still in his fifties.
 Maybe he was just getting too old for the ‘loose-legged’ comedy routine that he retained from the old legmania days, even now he was a singer.
 He and Emily moved to Milton, Portsmouth, and he died from heart failure in 1941.